FLIR/iis_firefly_image_classifier/README.md

 ```

 #### Convert images using training script
-You can convert your images to TFRecord format using the `train_image_classifier.py` by specify the image directory with `--image_dir` flag and specifying a dataset name with `--dataset_name`.
+You can convert your images to TFRecord format using the `train_image_classifier.py`.
+You must specify the image directory with `--image_dir` and a dataset name with `--dataset_name` flags.
 ```bash
 python train_image_classifier.py \
         --project_name=<Select a project name> \